acciaioli/copy-basta/README.md

 ```

 ---
-## RoadMap

-- proper support for `array` and `object` types (including input prompts)
-- generate from remote location (--src=https://github.com/acciaioli/example-template)
-- deal with variables with dashes (this needs to be forbidden or worked around, no good for go templates)
-- code documentation
-- cli documentation
-- heathcheck command (quickly tests the template, for a dev friendly experience)
-- support install via snap, apt, brew, etc...
-- enable different templating languages

----
 ## Template Project Documentation

 Every file in your template is either a `static file` or a `template file`.